adehan/english-for-designers/06-storytelling/index.md

 2. School experience -> hated it, spent time doodling in class and writing stories because I was bored
 3. Struggles with art block -> Teachers and people around me were discouraging me from pursuing art as a career, which lead to a long art block
 4. Decided to be stubborn and pursue it anyway
-5. Started studying illustration and character design on my own
+5. Started studying art on my own with the help of the online art community
-6. Got my first freelance work, started building my eshop
+6. Where I'm now

 #### [Presentation](Presentation.pdf)